Skip To Main Content

 Biology (MS)

-Required Degree Bachelor's Degree from a regionally accredited college or university in the United States or have proof of equivalent training at a foreign institution.
+Required Degree Bachelor's Degree from an accredited college or university in the United States or have proof of equivalent training at a foreign institution.

 Minimum GPA 3.0 (on a 4.0 scale) Departments may consider GPA of last 60 semester credit hours